licky-licky/toji-no-miko-translations/docs/md/docs/Ban_Tsugumi_Episodes.md

 **Mirja:** As far as I am aware, the only other person capable of doing that is Setouchi Chie.
 However, I cannot copy her results.
 **Mirja:** That being the case, is there any technique you can teach me that would prevent Shichinosato Kofuki from causing problems?
 **Tsugumi:** A technique to stop her causing problems?
 **Tsugumi:** I don't really do anything like that.
 She and I just share a common interest...
-To sound like Shichinosato-san, "I hella love aradama-chan too\!"
+To sound like Shichinosato-san, "I hella love aradama-chan too\!\"
 **Mirja:** I-Is that so...
 **Tsugumi:** Just so there isn't any confusion, my interest isn't in combat with aradama like Shichinosato-san's, but with the very existence of aradama themselves.
 **Tsugumi:** To me, combat with aradama is only if it's absolutely necessary.